Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Methods

-In Deep Discriminative Learning (DDL) we replace $\mathbf{F}$ and $\mathbf{G}$ with dense neural networks\footnote{Note that we also experimented with LSTMs \citep{hochreiter1997long} and transformer architectures \citep{vaswani2017attention} but ultimately found that for the problem at hand simple dense neural networks provided the best generalisation accuracy while also being directly comparable to the linear setup.}:
+In Deep Discriminative Learning (DDL) we replace $\mathbf{F}$ and $\mathbf{G}$ with dense neural networks\footnote{Note that we also experimented with LSTMs \citep{hochreiter1997long} and transformer architectures \citep{vaswani2017attention} but ultimately found that for the problem at hand simple dense neural networks provided the best generalisation accuracy while also being directly comparable to the linear setup.}: Since multi-layer neural networks can in principle approximate any mathematical function \citep[with some limitations,][]{hornik1989multilayer}, we denote them with $f$ and $g$.

-Please refer to Figure~\ref{fig:model_architectures} for an overview of the number of hidden layers and dimensions for each model in this paper.
-We used Rectified Linear Units (ReLUs) as activation function throughout.
+Please refer to Figure~\ref{fig:model_architectures} for an overview of the number of hidden layers and dimensions for each model in this paper (one model per dataset and comprehension/production).
+We used Rectified Linear Units (ReLUs)\footnote{Due to space limitations, we refrain here from defining terms commonly used in machine learning literature.
+A more accessible introduction to Deep Discriminative Learning including term definitions can be found in Chapter 11 of \citet{heitmeier2023linear}.} as activation function throughout.
 The comprehension models were trained with a mean squared error loss.
-The production models additionally had a sigmoid activation function after the final layer and were trained with a binary cross-entropy loss.
+For production models, we opted to regard the prediction of which n-grams are part of a wordform as a multi-class multi-label classification problem where all n-grams are ``classes'' and multiple n-grams can be selected as ``labels''.
+As commonly done in multi-class multi-label classification models, we therefore added a sigmoid function after the final layer of the production models to restrict the final predicted values between 0 and 1 (approximating probabilities) and trained them with a binary cross-entropy loss.
+Note that adding a sigmoid + binary cross-entropy loss to the model in this way does not add any additional trainable parameters.
 We used a batchsize of 512, except for the Estonian dataset where we used a batchsize of 256.
-Further training details depend on the experiment and are laid out in the sections below.
-More details on the training procedure can be found in \citet{heitmeier2024}.
+Unless indicated otherwise, we used the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.001.
+Further justification for these modelling choices can be found in \citet{heitmeier2024}.
+Other training details depend on the experiment and are laid out in the sections below.